-The maturity of a loan is determined with due consideration for the average life expectancy of the vessel type and the age and condition etc. of the vessel in question.
+The maturity of a loan is determined with consideration for the average life expectancy of the vessel type and the age and condition etc. of the vessel in question.
+The loan amount must be determined with consideration to the mortgage that is considered necessary under the relevant conditions, including an assessment of the estimated impairment of the mortgage during the maturity of the loan.